doppllib/doppllib.github.io/docs/AddingDoppl.md

 ## Step #11: Copy Generated Test Files Into XCode

-If you look at `app/build/j2objcSrcGenTest/`, you will find two files of note:
+If you look at `app/build/`, you will find two files of note:

 - `dopplTests.txt`, which lists the JUnit test classes that we specified via `testIdentifier` in `dopplConfig`

 - `prefix.properties`, which lists the items we defined in `translatePathPrefix` statements in `dopplConfig`

+TODO update screenshot

 ![macOS Finder, Showing Files to Add](./AddingDoppl-9.png)